Chicago Hub Improvement Program

 The Chicago Hub Improvement Program (CHIP) will transform regional and intercity passenger rail in Chicago and the Midwest.

-Critical investments in rail infrastructure, facilities, and Union Station will enhance regional connectivity, reduce travel times, improve safety, reduce our carbon footprint, connect job centers, and more.
+Critical investments in rail infrastructure, facilities, and Union Station will enhance regional connectivity, reduce travel times, improve safety, connect job centers, and more.
 Led by Amtrak, in partnership with the Illinois Department of Transportation (IDOT), Chicago Department of Transportation (CDOT), Cook County, Metra, and the Michigan Department of Transportation (MDOT), CHIP represents a transformative investment into the future of rail in the Midwest and beyond.

 The Need for CHIP

 Chicago Union Station is the third busiest rail terminal in the United States, serving 120,000 passengers daily.
 Despite its importance, the station and surrounding rail infrastructure have not kept pace with increasing demand.
 This has led to significant bottlenecks, delays, and safety concerns that hinder the station and surrounding infrastructure from functioning efficiently and meeting future growth needs.
-CHIP addresses these challenges by investing in critical infrastructure and improving operational efficiency, safety, and the overall passenger experience.
+CHIP addresses these challenges by investing in critical infrastructure and facilities improving operational efficiency, safety, and the overall passenger experience.

 Infrastructure Upgrades